-Siberian Huskies are a truly wonderful breed, and you may be considering getting one.
-Despite being one of the most popular dogs in the world, they have some very unique characteristics that set them apart from most other breeds.
-And you’ll want to know about them before bringing one home!
+Despite being one of the most popular dogs in the world, huskies have some unique quirks that set them apart from most other breeds.

 You probably already knew that huskies need a lot of exercise, but there’s more to it than that.
 Huskies need high-intensity exercise, pretty much all the time.